 Collecting logs and reproducing issues slow down the diagnostics and degrade the user experience.
-This release provides the Tracing On feature to ease such efforts.
+The Tracing On feature eases such efforts.
 Tracing is enabled for the Linux VDA by default.

 By default, Log Output Path is set to /var/log/xdl/hdx.log, Max Log Size is set to 200 MB, and you can save up to two old log files under Log Output Path.

-By default, the log level is set to Warnings.
+By default, log levels are set to warning (case-insensitive).

-View the log levels set for different components:
+To view log levels set for different components, run the following command:

-You can set all log levels (including Disable, Inherited, Verbose, Information, Warnings, Errors, and Fatal Errors) by using the following command:
+To set log levels (including Disabled, Inherited, Verbose, Information, Warnings, Errors, and Fatal Errors), run the following command:

 <class> variable specifies one component of the Linux VDA.
-To cover all components, set it to all:
+To cover all components, set it to all.
+For example: